hchau630/chau-2024-exact/paper/README.md

 - To get the best-fit value and uncertainty of $\kappa_\mathrm{EE} = 0.198 \pm 0.054$ used in constraining fitted model parameters in Figure 6, run\
 `python paper/fit_rossi_ori.py paper/rossi_data/fig2h.csv`

+- The values of pmax used in defining the connection probability in Figure S6 is computed with the command\
+`python paper/calc_pmax.py`